-The site will establish an employee Safety Committee consisting of one member per key subcontractor that will meet on a monthly basis to share the results of jobsite inspections, information concerning accidents and near misses, and suggestions for improvement and recommendations for training of the general workforce.
+The site will establish an employee Safety Committee consisting of one member per key subcontractor that will meet monthly to share the results of jobsite inspections, information concerning accidents and near misses, and suggestions for improvement and recommendations for training of the general workforce.
 Near misses and daily safety observations will be discussed during toolbox talks.